ECP-CANDLE/Supervisor/workflows/pbt/Readme.md

 The PBT workflow uses a json format file for defining the hyperparameter space used by the PBT algorithm.
 The PBT workflow includes 2 sample hyperparameter configuration files for the tc1 model.

-* `data/tc1_params_full.json`: runs the full tc1 model, including the default convoluation layer and no feature subsampling.
+* `data/tc1_params_full.json`: runs the full tc1 model, including the default convolution layer and no feature subsampling.
 * `data/tc1_params_small.json`: runs a faster version of the tc1 model by ommitting the convolution layer and subsampling the features.

 The hyperparameter configuration file has a json format consisting of a